 Oil and gold

-Cheaper oil means lower inflation.
-This means gold should be negatively affected because it’s usually considered a hedge against inflation.
-Also, decreasing oil prices are positive for US spending on other items.
+Decreasing oil prices are also positive for US spending on other items.
 Spending accounts for two-thirds of the US economy.
 Better economic prospects and lower inflation are positive for equities and negative for assets that don’t offer any income, such as gold.

 As a result, we’re likely to see a negative impact on gold prices (GLD) and companies such as Goldcorp (GG), Barrick Gold (ABX), Newmont Mining (NEM), and Yamana Gold (AUY).
 ETFs that invest in these stocks, such as the VanEck Vectors Gold Miners ETF (GDX), are also likely to suffer.
 GDX’s top holding is Goldcorp, which makes up 10.2% of its holdings.